Thunder Volleyball Club

 1. Thunder Volleyball Club is a volleyball club for school aged children.
 It is a competitive volleyball program that provides instruction, training and prepares each player for competition for club, school and possibly college play.
 Sportsmanship and team play are important goals of the club.
 The tryouts will commence in the summer and into the fall if needed.

-2. Club fees pay for a pre approved gym rental for team strategy practice, entry fees into local tournaments, coaching salaries, equipment, club operating expenses for the year and a uniform jersey top for the player.
+2. Club fees pay for a pre approved gym rental for team strategy practice, entry fees into local tournaments, coaching salaries, equipment, club operating expenses for the year, team player apparel and a uniform jersey top for the player.
 Jersey tops will be issued to each player only when club fee payments have been paid in full.
 A payment plan will be provided to the parents in the contract.
 Total amount of club fees are to be paid in full by November 1st of each club season.
+A player will not be able to participate in any practice or tournament until club fees are paid in full.

 4. The main goals of the club will be sportsmanship, pride, team, knowledge of HOA volleyball rules, improvement in skill, and representation of self and club.
 The actions of one reflect on the entire team.
 If you are late, you take away from the practice; if you are not there you take away from the team.
 If you show poor sportsmanship you represent all of us.
 If the team is good, an official’s call will not be important.
 Taunting under the net, trash talking and temper tantrums will not be tolerated.
 If the team is good, play on the court will prove it.
 Repeat violations will be addressed.
 In most cases a warning, followed with benching and eventually removal from the team.
 However, if the infraction is deemed to be severe enough, removal from the team may come as a result of the first infraction.
 Discipline and correction are at the sole discretion of the head coach and/or club director.